Parrish Medical Clinic

 There is an estimated cost to sustain, staff and operate the clinic annually of $120,000.
 Additional financial opportunities are available for interested organizations or individuals to purchase Naming Rights for particular rooms in the clinic or name recognition throughout the clinic.

 So far, donors have supported this project to build the clinic with a total of $151,500.
 The financial support necessary to assist with sustainability of the clinic for two years is $240,000.
 This amount will also aid in the goal of the Ugandans operating a fully self sustaining clinic.

-John H. and Marie Parrish Medical Clinic Proposed Maternity/NATAL Ward Addition
+The John H. and Marie Parrish Medical Clinic Proposed Maternity Ward

 The question has been asked--Why is there a need to add on a Maternity Ward to the Parrish Medical Clinic?
 Here are some reasons why: